AteurGames/commandscript/README.md

 Commandscript is an esoteric language based solely around commands.

-It has many *wondeful* features, including:
+It has many *wonderful* features, including:
 * GNU!
 Can't steal mah stuff!
 * No pesky operators!
 And I mean NONE!
 * C#-Based for all you nerds!